microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/overview.md

 ## Microsoft Graph beta endpoint

-Currently two versions of Microsoft Graph REST APIs are available - v1.0 and beta.
+Currently, two versions of Microsoft Graph REST APIs are available: v1.0 and beta.

 If you're interested in new or enhanced APIs that are still in preview status, see [Microsoft Graph beta endpoint reference](/graph/api/overview?view=graph-rest-beta&preserve-view=true).

 > [!CAUTION]